AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    - (*) Add a sanity check so that directory name should allow alphanumeric characters only.

+ - (*) Write a function that validates a file path.
  - (*) Write a function (add to *~/bin/functions*) that validates an IPv4 using *=~* matching operator only.
    The function should fail incorrect IPs like 0.1.2.3d or 233.204.3.257.
 The problem should be solved with the regular expression only.
 Use ``return`` command to exit with the right exit code.